Donders-Institute/bidscoin/docs/bidsapps.rst

                           [--suboutputopts SUBOUTPUTOPTS [SUBOUTPUTOPTS ...]]
                           bidsfolder pattern

-    A wrapper around the 'slicer' reporting tool (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) that generates a web page with a row of image slices for each subject in the BIDS repository.
-    In this way you can do a simple visual quality control of any datatype in your BIDS repository
+    A wrapper around the 'slicer' imaging tool (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) to generate a web page with a row of image slices for each subject in the BIDS repository, as well as individual sub-pages displaying more detailed information.
+The source images are selectable using wildcards, and the output images are configurable via various user options, allowing you to quickly create your own custom report to do visual quality control on any datatype in your repository.

     Requires an existing installation of FSL/slicer